Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 By the late 1980s, Steven Spielberg's longtime producing partner was ready to sit in the director's chair.
 That desire to steer the feature-length ship materialized in the form of 1990's Arachnophobia, a B-movie send-up about a San Francisco physician (played by Jeff Daniels) who relocates his family to a small California town that's suddenly overrun by a horde of deadly spiders.

-"I had been doing a lot of second unit directing up to that point," Marshall tells SYFY WIRE over Zoom.
+"I had been doing a lot of second unit directing up to that point," Marshall told SYFY WIRE over Zoom back in 2022.
 "Jeffrey Katzenberg brought the script to me and said, ‘We think it's time for you to move up into the first chair.’
 I looked at the script, and I felt it had the elements that interested me and that it was something that I could handle."

 Reminded of the classic films he grew up on, the first-time director wanted to put a Hitchcockian spin on the eight-legged creatures that scare the ever-loving bejesus out of 3-15 percent of the human population.

-"Your slipper, your popcorn, in the bathroom," he continues.
+"Your slipper, your popcorn, in the bathroom," Marshall added.
 "Places that you don't ordinarily think that they might be, but you [encounter] every day.
 I think that made it much scarier than trying to create a situation that was unique or unusual.
 I think the commonplace situations with spiders makes everybody scared of them."

 Basing the terror in a modicum of realism helped reinforce its efficacy in the mind of the audience.
 For instance, the film opens in the jungles of Venezuela, where a research expedition led by arachnid expert, Dr. James Atherton (Julian Sands), discovers a new species of lethal spider, which ends up making its way to the United States for a little killing spree, only found within a very concentrated area.